+Courses Descriptions

-Courses Descriptions Academic Studies in English (AENG)
+Academic Studies in English (ACAD)

-AENG 099: College Reading and Study Skills.
-(4) A first-semester academic studies course offering a student-centered orientation to college, integrated reading, writing, and study skills, collaborative group projects, a wide range of activities and strategies for successful learning and which includes a skills laboratory.
-Grade option: RA,R B, RCR/RNC.
-Co-requisite: ENGL 099.
+ACAD 100: College Reading and Study Skills.
+(3) A first-semester academic studies course, offering a student-centered orientation to college, integrated reading, writing, and study skills, collaborative group projects, a wide range of activities and strategies for successful learning and which includes a skills laboratory.
+Grade option: RA,RB, RCR/RNC.
+Placement: Required of all entering students whose placement test scores place them in ENGL 099.

-AENG 100: Academic Studies College Prep.
-(2) This course integrates academic reading, writing, and critical thinking, college-level notetaking, library skills, exploratory research, group-work, oral presentations, as well as summary, application, analysis, evaluation, and synthesis of complex material and challenging and stimulating texts.
-Students will map out writing and speaking assignments using a variety of effective structures such as analysis, investigation, argument, classification, and cause and effect.
+ACAD 101: College Preparation.
+(4) This course integrates academic reading, writing, and critical thinking, college-level note-taking, library skills, exploratory research, group work, oral presentations, as well as summary and synthesis of complex materials, including challenging and stimulating texts.
+Students will explore content-based questions, using these college strategies, and will map out writing and speaking assignments, using a variety of effective structures, such as investigation and argument.
 In the process, students will learn to understand, demystify, and identify patterns in the structures, codes, expectations, and vocabulary of academia.
 Grade option: RA, RB, RCR/RNC.
-Co-requisites: ENGL 100.
+Placement: Required of all students whose placement test scores place them in ENGL 099 and choose to take Accelerated ENGL 099/100.